nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 * `dosage`
 * `isActive` - Whether is the prescription currently active or not

-How adding a new prescription into the list works:
+#### Adding a new prescription

 1. When `PrescriptionList` is called to add a new prescription with the given details, it calls the constructor of the `Prescription` class to create the `Prescription` instance.
-2. The new prescription is then added to the `ArrayList<Prescription>`
+2. If the new prescription has no duplicates in the `prescriptionList`, then it is then added to the list.
+And `UI` prints an acknowledgement message of what the new prescription has.
-3. Lastly, `UI` prints an acknowledge message of what the new prescription has.
+3. Else, `UI` prints a message that the prescription is already existing, and print the details of the existing prescription.

 ![](images/PrescriptionListAdd.png)